 LIPP assistance with respect to education loans should not be considered taxable income if the participant works for a government agency or a tax-exempt section 501(c)(3) organization and receives the repayment assistance in the form of a loan that is later forgiven.
-For this reason, recipients of non-taxable LIPP awards must sign a promissory note for the amount of any LIPP assistance.
+For this reason, recipients of non-taxable LIPP disbursements must sign a promissory note for the amount of any LIPP assistance.
 These LIPP loans are then forgiven in the following year provided the graduate has complied with the rules of the program.

 What about the student loan interest deduction?